Mwea Constituency

 Mwea Constituency is an electoral constituency in Kenya.
 It is one of four constituencies in Kirinyaga County.
 The constituency was established for the 1988 elections.
+It is divided into two sub-counties: Mwea East and Mwea West.
 In the 2022 elections, Mary Maingi was elected MP.
-She was one of several new women MPs as the total number of women MPs elected increased in 2027.
+She was one of several new women MPs as the total number of women MPs elected increased in 2022.
 However, she was the only woman elected in this county.